Kim Hae-jin: 2014–15 season: Grand Prix debut

 She began her season with 5th at the 2014 Asian Open and then 9th at the 2014 Ondrej Nepela Trophy.

 For the 2015-16 Grand Prix series, Kim made her senior Grand Prix debut at the 2014 Skate Canada International, where she placed 9th, and came in 8th at the 2014 Cup of China.

 At the 2015 South Korean Championships, she placed 12th in the short and 5th in the free, finishing 5th overall.

 Kim placed 11th at the 2015 Four Continents Championships.
 Afterwards, at the 2015 Worlds Championships, she placed 19th.

 Skating techniques

 She landed five types of triple jumps (every one except the triple Axel) in the national competition.
 She landed a triple toe loop-triple toe loop combination in a national competition and a triple flip-triple loop combination in an international event.

 Public life and endorsements

-She joined 2010 Olympic ladies champion and fellow South Korean skater Kim Yuna in an ice show, All That Skate, which was held on July 23-25, 2010 in Goyang, South Korea, alongside other skaters like Michelle Kwan, Sasha Cohen, and Stéphane Lambiel.
+She joined 2010 Olympic ladies champion and fellow South Korean skater Yuna Kim in an ice show, All That Skate, which was held on July 23-25, 2010 in Goyang, South Korea, alongside other skaters like Michelle Kwan, Sasha Cohen, and Stéphane Lambiel.